educative

 Om haar missie te realiseren verzamelt de QfWf wijsheid uit alle windstreken rond Het Rad van interculturele levenskunst.
 Door dit Rad te laten draaien rond een jaarthema stromen de drie Quests samen op een Gulden Snede Queeste:

-Quest 1 Wijsheidsweb
+Quest 1 Het Wijsheidsweb

 Lees verder

-Quest 2 Gulden snede
+Quest 2 De Gulden Snede

 Lees verder